 You might run courses that allow people to investigate Christianity and allow a safe place for people to ask their questions.

-The Alpha course is one example of such a study, or you can do a topical study aimed at life skills which helps a person see the relevancy of the Christian life.
+The Alpha Course is one example of such a study, or you can do a topical study aimed at life skills that helps a person see the relevance of the Christian life.

-Some might do courses that share the Christian faith as part of whatever issue they are dealing.
+Some might do courses that share the Christian faith as part of whatever issue they are dealing with.
 Groups like Financial Peace, Celebrate Recovery, or Grief Share all have evangelistic moments while serving a practical need in life.

 4. Lead Outreach Programs

-Your team would need to lead and organize such servant evangelism activities such as
+Your team would need to lead and organize servant evangelism activities such as

 - handing out water to joggers on warm days,